mattduffield/frontendcreator/docs/tutorials/form-screen.md

 ![Tutorial Project New Screen](../assets/images/tutorials/tutorial-project-new-screen.png)

 5) Name the screen, `form-screen`.
 Add any description and pick any icon you wish for the screen.
 You can add any tags you like to the screen.
-Your should have something that looks like the following:
+You should have something that looks like the following:

 ![Tutorial Project New Screen Properties](../assets/images/tutorials/tutorial-form-screen-properties.png)